Wiouwash State Trail

 The Wiouwash State Trail is a rail trail in northeastern Wisconsin.
 Its name is derived from the first two letters of the four counties it traverses: Winnebago, Outagamie, Waupaca, and Shawano.
 The trail's Tribal Heritage Crossing of Lake Butte des Morts is a nationally designated recreation trail.
 The trail is used by walkers, hikers, bikers, horseback riders, and snowmobilers during the winter months.
 Two sections of the trail are complete: 24 miles from Aniwa south to Split Rock and 21 miles from Hortonville south to Oshkosh.

 The trail is maintained by local county governments in conjunction with the Wisconsin Department of Natural Resources.

 Northern leg

 The northern leg of the Wiouwash State Trail is maintained by Shawano County.
 The northern trailhead is located in downtown Aniwa, Wisconsin.
 The trail then continues 24 miles to just south of the unincorporated community of Split Rock.

-The trail intersects the Mountain Bay Trail, which connects the cities of Wausau and Green Bay, in Eland.
+The trail intersects the Mountain-Bay State Trail, which connects the cities of Wausau and Green Bay, in Eland.

 Communities along the route include: Aniwa, Birnamwood, Eland, Wittenberg, Tigerton, and Split Rock.